project-archives/vim-builtin-packager/README.md

 git commit
 ```

-And for me if something needs a git submodule then it is time for me to loko at
+And for me if something needs a git submodule then it is time for me to look at
 another solution.

-I soon realised that to manage the plugins using Vim's builtin package manager meant a lot of git clones, git pulls adn rm commands never mind the occasional :helptags ALL inside Vim.
+I soon realised that to manage the plugins using Vim's built-in package manager meant a lot of git clones, git pulls and rm commands never mind the occasional :helptags ALL inside Vim.

 This meant to get a meaningful package manager working from Vim's basic
 functions I would need several commands to install, list, update and remove